vpagonis/Classical_Mechanics_2nd_Edition/README.md

 This repository contains all the Python and Mathematica scripts from the book:

-# Classical Mechanics: A computational approach with examples using Mathematic and Python - Second Edition
+# Classical Mechanics: A computational approach with examples using Mathematica and Python - Second Edition

 **by Christopher W. Kulp and Vasilis Pagonis **